epifeni/herosjourney.one_private/README.md

 Why is this project useful?
 How do I get started?
 Where can I get more help, if I need it?

+You can use your README to answer other questions, like how you handle contributions, what the goals of the project are, and information about licenses and attribution.
+If you don’t want to accept contributions, or your project is not yet ready for production, write this information down.